ElWanderer/kOS_scripts/documentation/boot_KMScience.ks_readme.md

 The purpose of this boot script is to launch a crewed, science-gathering craft into a specific low orbit of Mun or Minmus, gather science from the space above each waypoint, then return to Kerbin.
 The script has been written for Apollo-style craft i.e. a command module with a heat shield (I tend to set the ablator to about 50%), plus a service module consisting of fuel tanks and engines.
 Unlike the Kerbin Tourist script, no effort is currently made to target a specific landing area on return to Kerbin.

+### Disk space requirement

+Unknown, but assumed to be moderately high (may fit inside `40000` bytes, but probably won't).

 ### Script Parameters

 The parameters of the target orbit can be specified by changing the global variables near the top of the file: